How Zoom’s Product Strategy Evolved to Keep Pace with an Unprecedented Surge

 Product experience is a subset of the entire user experience.
-It focuses on the total of the customer journey that takes place within the product itself.
+It focuses on the entirety of the customer journey that takes place within the product itself.
 It’s from the first time a customer logs in until the final time they quit using an application.
 Everything occurring within the digital “four walls” of a product contributes to the product experience.
 Also, in the age of free trials and freemium business models, customers trying out products for themselves is now the leading way purchase decisions are made.

 Placing a focus on product experience is in line with customer-centric approaches to product development and embracing design thinking.
 What the customer experiences and how they experience it Is the product from their perspective.
 If it doesn’t do what they want and how they want it, it’s not meeting expectations.
 Negative consequences could follow.